Protecting California’s Renters Against Bed Bugs

 Their ability to spread is magnified in housing where people live near each other – such as in apartments.

 Curious about the entire extent of protections you have as a tenant in California?
 Give the California Renter’s Bed Bug Protections post a read.

-Changes to The Bed Bug Law
+Changes to The Bed Bug Protection Law

 You can skip to the bottom of this section for an infographic on the changes.

-That being said, I think that we can agree that it’s amazing that these protections weren’t already in place.
+It’s startling that these protections weren’t already in place.

 Don’t Let Bed Bugs Get Ahead